jutleys/Trimui-Smart-Tomato/README.md

 #### IF SOME EMULATORS HAVE A "0001" FILE THAT IS EMPTY, RUN THE DELETE GITKEEPAPP

+## NEW OPTION TO UPDATE

+If updating from version 1.5.1 or lower, just copy over the new files to the SD card, and run the new app "Move files for Update"

+It will create the folders necessary and move the files to the correct location

 ## Systems 73 Total.
 ## Changelog v1.5.1